Heliozoa/furigana/README.md

 ## Notes

-- The algorithm used is recursive and not optimised, so it may be inefficient for long, kanji-heavy inputs.
+- The algorithm used is recursive and not optimised, so it may be inefficient for very long inputs and certain edge cases that produce a large amount of potential mappings.
+When using real data and dividing it into shorter segments (e.g. by word or by sentence) there should be no issue.

 - Irregular readings such as おとな for 大人 and とおか １０日 are handled case by case so these may be mapped in correctly in some cases.
 Issues on these are appreciated.

-- If the library fails to produce the correct mapping, or if its accuracy is lower than an incorrect mapping's, an issue is much appreciated!
+- If the library fails to produce the correct mapping, or if its accuracy is lower than that of an incorrect mapping, an issue is much appreciated!

 ## License